 This is an interesting option for anyone with medical insurance.
 Even though you aren’t based in Thailand, insurance companies may consider covering your treatment, flights and stay here providing it does not work out more expensive than treatment in your country of residence.
 Expats who are living elsewhere in Asia are the most common type of patient who is offered this choice but it is worth checking with your health insurance provider to see if you are eligible.

-BNH Hospital specialises in orthopaedic and spine treatment, including Paediatric, Hand & Microsurgery, Foot and Ankle, Arthroscopy & Sport Medicine, Arthroplasty, and Spinal Surgery.
+BNH Hospital in the Silom area of Bangkok specialises in orthopaedic and spine treatment, including Paediatric, Hand & Microsurgery, Foot and Ankle, Arthroscopy & Sport Medicine, Arthroplasty, and Spinal Surgery.
 All surgeons and professors come from Chulalongkorn Hospital (Thailand’s most prestigious university).
 All spine surgery is done by a team including an orthopaedist, a neurosurgeon, a cardiologist, an anaesthetist and a pain specialist.
 The team has been working together for many years and their complication rate is very low.
 Furthermore, the nursing team is experienced and attentive.

-As of 2016, Bangkok had more than 20 Joint Commission International (JCI) accredited hospitals, which is widely considered the international benchmark for the quality of a hospital.
+Bangkok has more than 20 Joint Commission International (JCI) accredited hospitals, which is widely considered the international benchmark for the quality of a hospital.
 This accreditation is only possible if a hospital is offering the latest advances in surgery and treatment.
-For example, BNH offers a 4-D Mammography which can detect cancerous tissue far earlier than ever before, and a Cath lab for physically examining patients with heart symptoms.
+For example, BNH offers a 4-D Mammography which can detect cancerous tissue far earlier than ever before and a Cath lab for physically examining patients with heart symptoms.